-My book manuscript, Masculine Subjectivity and Self-writing in Spain, examines how numerous authors who grew up during Francisco Franco’s dictatorship confronted and reconstituted the regime’s model of fatherhood and masculinity.
-The book focuses on the autobiographical and autofictional works of male writers born in Catalonia, including Carlos Barral, Juan Marsé, Terenci Moix and the brothers Juan and Luis Goytisolo.
-In their works, mostly published during the first decade after the return to democracy in 1975, these writers question the father as an all-powerful and repressive figure, firmly at the head of his family.
-Drawing on psychoanalysis as well as feminist, gender and autobiographical theory, the project contributes to current debates about gender identity and masculine subjectivity in the Spanish-speaking world.
-I argue that the critique of the father figure plays a central role in these authors’ writing projects and in pushing for new gender models after the dictatorship.
+I am currently revising my first manuscript, Fatherhood in Spain after Dictatorship.
+This book examines how several authors who grew up during Francisco Franco’s dictatorship confronted and reconstituted the regime’s model of fatherhood and masculinity.
+In these works, mostly published during the first decade after the return to democracy in 1975, these writers question the father as an all-powerful and repressive figure, firmly at the head of his family.
+I argue that the critique of the father figure plays a central role in these authors’ writing projects and in pushing for new gender and regional models after the dictatorship.

 I have also started to work on a second book manuscript entitled Images of Difference: Regionalism and Tourism in Spain, 1960-2017.
 Through analyses of films, photographs, and advertisements, as well as government and citizens’ initiatives, including public protests against tourists and the tourist industry, this project addresses the central place of tourism in Spain from the 1960s to the present and how tourism has been a powerful force in reimagining Spain and its regions.